kutinden/buyingacar/README.md

 > photos (can add more / retake any moment if needed)
 > {url with the photos - e.g. google photo album shared after you took pictures with your phone}
 >
-> Things that need to be fixed are (I took additional pcitures of them):
+> Things that need to be fixed are (I took additional pictures of them):
 > {description1}
 > {description2}
 >
 > Interior of the car is without any damage, just needs a typical detailing.
 >
 > can you please provide the best possible estimated real sight unseen appraisal for its trade-in value (I can take any photos / videos you request now or share any records that you may need)?
 >
-> I am interested in real sight unseen trade-in appraisal (I know what it is like, I expect more questions about the car from your used car department): the one that you you used/preowned department can make based on any possibile information about the vehicle that you can request and I can provide (e.g. if you need maintenance or repair records, insurance estimates and so forth).
+> I am interested in real sight unseen trade-in appraisal (I know what it is like, I expect more questions about the car from your used car department): the one that your used/preowned department can make based on any possible information about the vehicle that you can request and I can provide (e.g. if you need maintenance or repair records, insurance estimates and so forth).
 I can also make any required videos and photos that person doing the appraisal might ask.
 >
 > In the very end I would like to get a number in writing that will not be different when I come to you to finalize the deal.
 If you know something that can be checked about the car that cannot be done with photos/videos by request, let me know - I would be really interested (as I did exactly the same for insurance repair estimates and it worked very well)
 >
 > I understand that you may change the number after looking at the car as something may happen to the car during the drive to the dealership - and I accept that risk.
 What I do not want is a surprise "whoops, we forgot to ask you about something and just realized that now: because of that your trade in is worth less than we thought".
 >